 Funded by a $100-million endowment from the Alberta Heritage Savings Trust Fund, the Alberta Scholarship Programs are designed to stimulate the pursuit of excellence by recognizing outstanding achievement and by encouraging and assisting Albertans to achieve their fullest potential – whether intellectual, cultural, social, or physical.
-For more information visit www.alis.alberta.ca.
+For more information visit the Student Aid Alberta website.

 Variable awards to recognize and reward academic achievement at the senior high school level and to encourage students to pursue post-secondary studies.
-High School students must complete and submit an application form by May 1 in order to receive their award by a September start date.
+High School students must complete and submit an online application by visiting the Student Aid Alberta website.
+Students are encouraged to apply as soon as they have been accepted to their post-secondary institution.
 Concordia's school code is 2246.

 At the end of each academic year, Concordia identifies eligible students and contacts them to complete an application form.
 Concordia nominates eligible students in September after the qualifying year.
 The Alberta Government issues award cheques directly to the student in about December.

-Annual $1,800 awards to students who are members of a designated Concordia Thunder team (Basketball, Cross Country, Hockey, and Soccer) or a provincial disabled athletic team recognized by the Alberta Athlete Development Program.
+Annual $1,800 awards to students who are members of a designated Concordia University of Edmonton Thunder team (Badminton, Basketball, Cross Country, Hockey, and Soccer) or a provincial disabled athletic team recognized by the Alberta Athlete Development Program.
 Recipients must be Alberta residents, be registered in a minimum of 60% of a full-course load each semester, maintain a minimum GPA of 2.0 (subject to change), and maintain a practice and training program acceptable to the coach.